soniaisiganporia/awesome-cassandra/README.md

 - [Scalar DB](https://github.com/scalar-labs/scalardb) - Transaction library for Cassandra.

 ### Tools
+- [Hackolade](https://hackolade.com) - Visual data modeling tool for NoSQL databases and stuctures like Apache Cassandra, ElasticSearch, Graph DBs, JSON, APIs.
+- [JetBrains Datagrip DB IDE](https://www.jetbrains.com/datagrip/) - The Cross-Platform IDE for Databases & SQL by JetBrains, with support for Cassandra
+- [Datastax - Management API for Apache Cassandra](https://github.com/datastax/management-api-for-apache-cassandra) - The Management API is a sidecar service layer that attempts to build a well supported set of operational actions on Cassandra® nodes that can be administered centrally.
 - [CassandraCAS](https://github.com/Datomic/CassandraCAS) - A compare-and-swap tool for Cassandra created by Datomic.
 - [peloton](https://github.com/uber/peloton) - A unified resource scheduler created by Uber.
 This tool can handle many nodes and clusters through resource management and scalability.
 - [ansible-dse](https://github.com/rackerlabs/ansible-dse) - A set of Ansible playbooks that will build a Datastax Enterprise cluster.